 The P. H. Welshimer Memorial Library is a vital gathering place for studying and learning.
 In addition to its collection of print and media resources that support all the college's academic programs, the Library's website serves as a portal to a wide array of high quality electronic information resources, accessible on- or off-campus, 24 hours a day/7 days a week.
-These resources include many education-related journal databases such as Education Research Complete, Professional Collection, and ERIC (the USDE's Education Resources Information Center).
+These resources include many education-related journal databases such as Education Source and ERIC (the USDE's Education Resources Information Center).
 Qualified librarians are available to assist you with your resource and research needs through in-person consults, telephone, or online reference services.

-The Library is a participating member in the shared online catalog of the Appalachian College Association's (ACA) Bowen Central Library of Appalachia.
+The Library is a participating member in the shared online catalog of the Appalachian College Association's (ACA) Bowen Central Library of Appalachia, which provides a number of electronic information resources and group purchasing discounts on resources to member libraries.
 The Library also subscribes to WorldCat, an online catalog that gives Milligan students access, through our interlibrary loan service, to books, journal articles, and media from thousands of libraries worldwide.